sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 		- only encrypt/decrypt one secret at a time
 		- Do no re-use old encryption key after changing

+n the event the encryption key is changed, the software should be prevent clients from using old encryption key to protect against data corruption.

 #### Alignment of Security Requirements

+Bitwarden encrypts all sensitive data client side and only connects to online service over a TLS socket.

+Bitwarden will try to log out any clients that still are connected to server however it strongly recommended that the user log out and in of any clients when changing encryption key.
+Failure to do so may result in data corruption.

 #### UML Diagram
 ![alt text](Images/Use%20Cases-Secrets.png)